-When stripping things back to basics, a Paleo Lifestyle advocates avoiding grains, dairy products and legumes, whilst celebrating fish, game, poultry, nuts, seeds, offal and an abundance of seasonal fruits and vegetables when available.
+When stripping things back to basics, a Paleo Lifestyle advocates a clean diet, avoiding processed and refined foods, grains, dairy products and legumes, whilst celebrating well sourced animal protein, nuts, seeds, and an abundance of seasonal fruits and vegetables.

-When undertaking this awesome way of life, you will reduce highly processed foods, manage your cravings better, and reduce inflammation!
+When undertaking this way of eating, you will reduce highly processed foods, manage your cravings better, and reduce inflammation!
 (Click here for what is inflammation?)

 Here they are, I hope they inspire you to always eat the most nutrient dense meals on the planet, just like the ones here at Luke Hines 10.

 This couldn't be further from the truth!
 A healthy Paleo approach celebrates animal proteins in moderation, finding the majority of the plate filled with healthy fats and colourful in season vegetables.
 The HERO on every plate should always be the vegetables, flavoured to amazingness with good fats (find out how here) followed by a sustainable and ethical amount of well sourced protein.

 When you google Paleo, there's a whole lotta bacon.
 And when you google bacon, there's a whole lotta Paleo.
 They don't necessarily go hand in hand, as when celebrating bacon in ones diet, it is important it is free-range and nitrate free.
 And considering that isn't the most common thing to find, be mindful that there are other healthier meats to use if you can't find the right quality, which brings me to my next point.

 You can't just stick to the core principles of Paleo without taking notice or placing care on where your produce is sourced from.
 Paleo is so much more than the food groups.
 It is about traceability, supporting local business and farmers, and voting with your dollar every time you make a food choice.
 Make decisions that you know will lead to a good outcome for the farmers and animals in this world.